The 2025-2026 Test-Optional Almanac

 “Test optional is a new concept.”

 False.
 Test-optional admissions policies have been around for decades; Bowdoin College was the first to move to test optional more than 50 years ago, in 1969.
-Historically, many of the other colleges that have adopted such policies have been small liberal arts colleges like Bowdoin, though in recent years, a number of larger schools have also become test optional, like American University and The George Washington University.
-Four years ago, the University of Chicago made major waves when they moved to test optional; they were the most selective college to ever make the leap.
+Historically, many of the other colleges that have adopted such policies have been small liberal arts colleges like Bowdoin, though in recent years, a number of larger schools have also become test optional, like American University and the University of Colorado Boulder.
+The University of Chicago made major waves when they moved to test optional in 2018; they were the most selective college to ever make the leap prior to COVID-19.

 “All colleges are test optional now.”

 False.
 While the majority of colleges remain test optional, some (like the Florida state system) never changed to test-optional policies, even in the height of the pandemic.
-Most recently, Yale, Dartmouth, and Brown have joined MIT and Georgetown as highly selective colleges reinstating testing requirements.
+In the past few years, Yale, Dartmouth, and Brown have joined MIT and Georgetown as highly selective colleges reinstating testing requirements.
+More recently, other schools such as University of Miami, Auburn University, and Ohio State University have also returned to testing.
 For a complete (and regularly updated) list of test-optional schools, see below.

 “Test scores don’t matter anymore.”